 - a.
 The largest operators receive an annual review which provides a HCA management and implementation review.
-These reviews are tracked by John Harper.
-Largest operator's are determined by operator mileage. - b.
+These reviews are tracked by Billy Anglin.
+Largest operator's are determined by operator mileage.
+IA question are used to review annual IM reports. - b.
 This issue is addressed in IA considerations.
-The consideration addresses inquiry into Adyl-A and problematic plastics. - c.
-An e-mail was sent to Oklahoma Natural Gas to confirm that the low pressure systems are evaluated as a DIMP threat.
-The letter was sent in September 1, 2020. - 5 Did the state review the following (these items are NTSB recommendations to PHMSA that have been deemed acceptable response based on PHMSA reviewing these items during the evaluation process): Chapter 5.1
+There is no cast iron in Oklahoma.
+The biggest problem is cold fusion on poly pipe.
+There is 215 miles of bare steel in Oklahoma.
+The bare steek has not been problematic. - c.
+An e-mail was sent to operators to confirm that the low-pressure systems are evaluated as a DIMP threat.
+This threat is part of threat analysis.
+This is looked at during the DIMP inspection. - Did the state review the following (these items are NTSB recommendations to PHMSA that have been deemed acceptable response based on PHMSA reviewing these items during the evaluation process): Chapter 5.1